-At the beginning of the 2017-2018 Academic Year, each of the 11 Eating Clubs agreed to a common set of health and safety principles in order to promote safe and welcoming environments for all members of the Princeton University community.
-These standards are outlined by the following Statement of Health and Safety Principles:
+Princeton Eating Clubs agreed to a common set of health and safety principles in order to promote safe and welcoming environments for all members of the Princeton University community.

 The Princeton Eating Clubs exist to provide a positive learning and social environment in which members interact in a mutually respectful atmosphere that is consistent with the values represented by Princeton University.
-The Clubs enhance the academic and social experience of their members; encourage the free exchange of ideas among them; foster collegiality; and cultivate enduring commitments by each member to their Club and to their fellow members.
-Members are expected to adhere to a Code of Conduct established by their Club which requires they be respectful of the Club, its property, its staff, its alumni members, its undergraduate members and the guests of any Club member, and the University community in general.
-The following principles (i) have been endorsed by the Graduate Boards and undergraduate officers of the Clubs whose names appear below and (ii) inform the Codes of Conduct of each of the Clubs:
+The clubs enhance the academic and social experience of their members; encourage the free exchange of ideas among them; foster collegiality; and cultivate enduring commitments by each member to their club and to their fellow members.
+Members are expected to adhere to a Code of Conduct established by their club which requires they be respectful of the club, its property, its staff, its alumni members, its undergraduate members and the guests of any club member, and the University community in general.
+The following principles have been endorsed by the Graduate Boards and undergraduate officers of the clubs and inform the Codes of Conduct of each of the clubs:

-Each Club shall adopt and maintain in effect a Code of Conduct that is based upon applicable provisions of the University’s most recent edition of “Rights, Rules, Responsibilities” provided to it by the University and is consistent with any and all applicable New Jersey and Federal laws.
+Each club shall adopt and maintain a Code of Conduct that is based upon applicable provisions of the University’s most recent edition of “Rights, Rules, Responsibilities” provided to it by the University and is consistent with any and all applicable New Jersey and Federal laws.

-Sex and gender-based discrimination and sexual misconduct, including sexual harassment, (as defined under “Rights, Rules, Responsibilities”) are prohibited on or about all Club premises.
-Each Club shall adopt and implement policies on responses to incidents of sexual harassment and sexual misconduct that include informing those individuals involved of their option to take advantage of SHARE services.
-All Club members and employees are expected to ensure and make clear that no Club will tolerate sexual misconduct of any kind.
-Members shall endeavor to ensure that the Club maintains an atmosphere free of any pressures on other members, guests and employees relating to sexual misconduct.
-Best practices with respect to these issues are included in the “ICC Best Practices for Eating Clubs Regarding Sexual Misconduct Prevention.”
+Sex and gender-based discrimination and sexual misconduct, including sexual harassment, (as defined under Princeton University’s “Rights, Rules, Responsibilities“) are prohibited on or about all club premises.
+Each club shall adopt and implement policies on responses to incidents of sexual harassment and sexual misconduct that include informing those individuals involved of their option to take advantage of SHARE services.
+All club members and employees are expected to ensure and make clear that no club will tolerate sexual misconduct of any kind.
+Members shall endeavor to ensure that the club maintains an atmosphere free of any pressures on other members, guests and employees relating to sexual misconduct.

-Each Club shall adopt and implement policies that conform to University policy and state, county and local laws and ordinances related to the consumption and possession of alcohol, and the possession, use, manufacture and sale or other distribution of controlled dangerous substances.
-These policies have most recently been included in the brochure What Every Student should know about Alcohol and Other Drug Use.
+Each club shall adopt and implement policies that conform to University policy and state, county and local laws and ordinances related to the consumption and possession of alcohol, and the possession, use, manufacture and sale or other distribution of controlled dangerous substances.

 Club members need to be vigilant in creating an environment that reduces the likelihood of injury such as slips and falls, through paying attention to the condition of floors, stairwells, railings, balconies, and other parts of the facilities.